The Role of Medical Imaging Services in Clinical Research

 It first allowed imaging to be used as a resource for clinical research 20 years ago.
 It has since helped to maintain the use and protocols of imaging in trials.

-In 2004 the FDA came out with a Critical Path Initiative.
+In 2004 the FDA rolled out the Critical Path Initiative.

 The FDA recognized the benefits technology can have in not just the treatment and application of medicine but in researching new medicine.